mildronize/mrdot/README.md

 # Mr.Dot
 I'm Dot.
 I can manage a lot of your dotfiles.

+## I am a baby.
+Please don't use me now.

 I collect some starter tools for dotfiles.

 - ( Zsh + Oh-my-zsh ) by Zgen